Your Pet's Safety is Our Highest Priority - Recommended by Friends

 Elizabeth Tometich, Google + Review

-At Advanced Care Pet Hospital, our goal is to keep your pet as comfortable as possible while fostering a healthy recovery during and after surgery procedures.
+Our goal is keeping your pet as comfortable as possible while fostering a healthy recovery during and after surgery procedures.

-Pre-surgical blood work helps ensure there are no pre-existing conditions that may hinder any part of the surgical procedure or recovery.
+Pre-surgical blood work helps ensure no pre-existing conditions exist which may hinder the procedure or recovery.

-Carefully selected combinations of pre-anesthetic and anesthetic drugs used at low doses can help limit potential side effects while providing more comfort and smoother recovery from anesthesia.>
+Carefully selected combinations of pre-anesthetic and anesthetic drugs used at low doses can help limit potential side effects while providing more comfort and smoother anesthesia recovery.

-Blood pressure monitoring helps us to keep your pet at an optimal level of anesthetic: sleeping, but not too deeply.
+Blood pressure monitoring helps keep your pet at an optimal level of anesthetic: sleeping, but not too deeply.

 Most surgery pets return home to you the same day!

 We use Sevoflurane, a kinder, gentler anesthesia protocol allowing pets to be with you sooner after surgery.
 It is the same used by human doctors.
 Most vets use Isoflurane.
 It's good, but not the best.
 It is one reason some vets require overnight stay for routine surgery.

 Veterinary Surgical Services